top of page

 What with all the books I've read,

-I must pay their due God's hooks,
+I pay their due to God's hooks,

-Which dissembles puzzled looks.
+which dissembles puzzled looks.

 Stuck without a fair conclusion,